Background pattern

 Slovenia

-For detailed and updated information about this medicine, please visit the website of the Spanish Agency for Medicines and Medical Devices (AEMPS)http://www.aemps.gob.es/
+Detailed and up-to-date information on this medicinal product is available on the website of the Spanish Agency for Medicines and Health Products (AEMPS) http://www.aemps.gob.es/

-This information is intended solely for healthcare professionals
+This information is intended only for healthcare professionals

 _____________________________________________________________________________

-Instructions for use and handling
+Instructions for Use and Handling

-Levosert 0,02 mg every 24 hours intrauterine release system
+Levosert 0.02 mg every 24 hours intrauterine release system

 levonorgestrel

-This information is intended solely for healthcare professionals
+This information is intended only for healthcare professionals

-Make the following questions before prescribing/inserting Levosert:
+Ask yourself the following questions before prescribing/inserting Levosert:

 Description

-Preparation for insertion
+Preparation for Insertion

 Place the lower edge of the marker at the measured depth value

 Place the lower edge of the blue marker at the measurement value obtained by hysteroscopy.
-The flat sides of the marker must always be parallel to the arms.
+The flat sides of the marker should always be parallel to the arms.
 This will allow the arms to open correctly in the uterine cavity.

 Insertion